PR4NJAL/portfolioWebsite/README.md

 I'll start by intializing a Git repository, and then build from there.
 Expect this README file to change alongside future commits :)

+I am going to be trying to plan the website by first building the website in vanilla HTML (+ CSS (+ JavaScript))

+And then try a DYNAMIC website using ReactJS